a5creel/yse_data_science_certificate/README.md

 By Andie Creel

-Started November, 2024
+Updated Dec 21, 2024

 # Overview
-In this Git repo, I develop 9 lectures (six topics) for the YSE Data Science Certificate team.
+In this Git repo, I develop 6 lectures for the YSE Data Science Certificate team.
 Below, I outline the lecture material.

-In these lectures, students begin analyzing data in R and Python and learn how to organize their programming projects using R Projects and GitHub Repositories.
-A PDF of the lecture material accompanies each lecture so students can review it before, follow along during, and revisit the material later.
-I also have three problem sets that accompany these six topics.
+In these lectures, students begin analyzing data in R and then Python.
+A PDF of the lecture material accompanies each lecture so students can review it before.
+An incomplete notebook is provided so for them to syncronously write it during recorded lectures.
+A complete notebook is provided for reference.
 All examples are environmentally themed, as well as the problem sets.

-The first eight of these lectures should included in the Foundations section of the certificate.
-The GitHub lecture may fit better with project management material.
+These 6 lectures should included in the Foundations section of the certificate.
+I have a GitHub lecture may fit better in another section of the certificate.

-Last January, I taught a version of lectures over a three-day programming workshop to ~20 students.
-The workshop received a 4.7/5 review (from the 16 students who completed the feedback form).
-Students highlighted the lecture notes and problem sets as helpful for learning the material.
-I am offering this workshop again in January 2025.

-# Outline of Six Topics (9 Lectures)
+# Outline of Six Lectures
 1. **Thinking Like a Computer (45 – 60 min)**
    - [Lecture One](lecture_material/1_think_like_computer.pdf) (45 – 60 min)
       - a. what's programming